YoCodingMonster/OpenFreezeCenter/README.md

   - One click install                                  Almost Done
   - Configuration file                                 Done
   - Making Pre-required installs automatic             Almost Done
   - Integrating it as an app indicator                 Done
   - EC Map View                                        Done
-  -
+  - CPU Profiles                                       Work in Progress!
+  - Battery Threshold                                  Work in Progress!
 ```
-# Known Bugs :- 1
+# Unsolved Issues :- 1
 - Advanced fan profile seems to not apply the curve to CPU, but GPU curve is applied but not above 90%.

+# Solved Issues
+- While monitoring the temps and fan speed, some of the sections are blank.
+  - Turn ```on``` the 10th Gen and above option in GUI accordingly to your CPU.